mrYakamoto/orange-tree-2-groves/README.md

 That is, they should support all the same methods, but the particularities might differ: apples have a smaller diameter but apple trees bear fruit sooner and bear more fruit when they do.

 Creating the `Apple` and `AppleTree` class at this stage shouldn't involve much more than copying your `Orange` and `OrangeTree` classes and changing a few variables or constants.
 If it's more complicated than that ask for help!

+You'll need to add tests for `AppleTree` and `Apple`.
+Those tests are going to look a whole lot like `OrangeTree` and `Orange`.
+Don't worry if your specs aren't DRY for now.

 ###Release 1 : The `FruitTree` and `Fruit` Classes